Edward G. Robinson is A Good Guy, Bogie Plays the Gangster, and Joan Blondell Gets a Chance at Stardom. From 1936, it's Bullets or Ballots.

 Bullets or Ballots: Fictional Story, Real Characters

-Ok this name wasn’t familiar to me, but he’s the real-life detective that the Edward G. Robinson character, Johnny Blake, was based on in Bullets or Ballots.
+Johnny Broderick was the real-life detective that Edward G. Robinson’s character, Johnny Blake, was based on.

-Broderick was a “celebrity detective” in his day, meaning that his name and case accomplishments/ controversies were frequently in the newspapers.
-Broderick was one of the best known officers of his era for both his decorated valor and use of excessive force on prisoners in police custody.
+Broderick was a “celebrity detective.”
+His name, case accomplishments, and controversies frequently made the papers.
+Broderick was one of the best known officers of his era, both for his decorated valor and use of excessive force on those in police custody.

-Interesting fact: Broderick was still a detective when Bullets or Ballots was released, and he objected to all the drinking and smoking Robinson’s Johnny Blake does in the film.
-In real life, Broderick didn’t smoke or drink, and thought his film character counterpart should share this characteristic.
+Interestingly, Broderick was still a detective when Bullets or Ballots was released.
+He objected to all the drinking and smoking Robinson’s Johnny Blake does in the film: in real life, Broderick didn’t smoke or drink, and he wanted his film character counterpart to share this characteristic.

 Al Kruger (Barton MacLane) was based off of mobster Dutch Schultz.
 Similar to Kruger in the movie, Schultz was involved in bootlegging and the numbers racket.
-And just as in the film, when Al Kruger finds his career ambitions and life stymied by Bugs Fenner, in real life Dutch Schultz found his ambitions and life threatened by mobster Lucky Luciano, who ordered Schultz be killed after he disobeyed mob orders and attempted a hit on prosecutor Thomas Dewey.
+And just as in the film, when Al Kruger finds his career ambitions and life stymied by Bugs Fenner, in real life, Dutch Schultz found his ambitions and life threatened by mobster Lucky Luciano.
+Luciano ordered that Schultz be killed after he disobeyed mob orders and attempted a hit on prosecutor Thomas Dewey.

 Stephanie St. Clair